ustawienie procesu sprzedażowego w b2b

 • carry out an evaluation survey.

 Of course, every company operates a bit differently, so it is good to at least ‘get inspired’ by the above ready-made process and then create your own.
+For those looking for more detailed guidance, check out our comprehensive sales process guide for managers.

 The principles that should be followed when creating your own sales process: